compile_events · live

 Same IR, same outputGiven identical inputs, Flatland always returns identical outputs.
 The non-determinism in your agent stops at the tool call boundary.

-MCP and HTTP are the same engineapi.flatlandfi.com/mcp and the HTTP API run identical computation.
-Use MCP for agents; curl the HTTP API for one-off checks.
+MCP and HTTP are the same engineThe local MCP bridge and the per-call HTTP API (/api/v2) run identical computation.
+Use MCP for agents; curl /api/v2 for one-off checks.
+The old hosted /mcp URL is retired (HTTP 410).

 Assertions are non-fatalA failed assertion returns pass: false alongside the compiled results — it does not prevent compilation from completing.